antonmihaylov/php-laravel-docker-starter/README.md

 # php-laravel-docker-starter
 A simple starter for Laravel (or other php) applications for complete environment isolation with Docker

+The shell script (./d) is currently designed to work with Linux.
+Can't guarantee that it will work on other platforms.

 # What does it have?
 - Dockerfiles for development tools:
   - php, artisan, composer, laravel, npm